-2021/22 PPDF funding applications are invited from Pacific health and disability service providers who meet the nationally set criteria.
-Providers must:
+2021/22 PPDF funding applications are invited from Pacific health and disability service providers who meet the following nationally set criteria.
+They must:

 - be a legal entity.